 NCERT Book Solutions Class 6 Chapter 4

-A map is a sort of a plot or a guide that is used for direction.
-A map is used to predict and figure out where things are located.
-It helps us to understand the complications of our large sized Earth in an easy way.
-In this chapter, you will get to learn about three types of maps such as Physical Maps, Political Maps and Thematic Maps.
-Three components of Maps are – distance, symbol and direction.
+A map is a type of plot or guide that is used for direction.
+It is used to predict and figure out where things are located.
+A map helps us to understand the complications of our large-sized Earth in an easy way.
+In this chapter, students will get to learn about three types of maps: Physical Maps, Political Maps and Thematic Maps.
+Three components of Maps are distance, symbol and direction.
 The NCERT Solutions for Class 6 Social Science Geography Chapter 4 provided here is comprehensive and follows the latest syllabus of the CBSE Board.
-The solutions are solved systematically by experts.
+The solutions are solved systematically by the experts.

 Students can download the NCERT Solutions for Class 6 Geography PDF below